ShaneHarvey/specifications/source/server-selection/server-selection.md

 - 2024-02-07: Migrated from reStructuredText to Markdown.

 - 2025-02-25: Note the deprecation of hedged reads.

+- 2025-11-21: Add list of deprioritized servers for all topology types to support client backpressure.

 [^1]: mongos 3.4 refuses to connect to mongods with maxWireVersion < 5, so it does no additional wire version checks
     related to maxStalenessSeconds.